-Substantial protocol amendments (e.g. changes to eligibility criteria, outcomes, sample size calculations, analyses) will be decided by the SMG.
-Each site-PI will be informed of the potential changes.
+Substantial protocol amendments (e.g. changes to eligibility criteria, outcomes, sample size calculations, analyses) will be decided by the SMG..
 Such amendments will be submitted to NREC for approval.
 Once approved, each site PI will be notified via email.

 7.4 Consent or Assent